Zébulon (Paris Metro): History

 Although the Zébulon spent most of its time (roughly 30 years) at the RATP training centre, it briefly circulated on Lines 3, 7, and 9.
 In 2010, the train succumbed to heavy vandalism and was deemed to be beyond repair.
-The RATP scrapped the train in 2011, with the exception of one motor car, M.10004, which is kept at the workshop Choisy.
+The RATP scrapped the train in 2011, with the exception of one motor car, M.10004, which is preserved with M.10194 at the RATP heritage depot, Villeneuve-Saint-Georges.
 The training centre is now equipped with seven MF 67 E cars from Line 2.